LoganLieou/website/index.md

 # About Me

-Student at the University of Texas - Dallas & Incomming Sofware Engineering Intern at JPMorgan.
+Student at the University of Texas - Dallas & Incoming Sofware Engineering Intern at JPMorgan.

 [Resume](./static/Resume.pdf)<br/>
 [Writings](./writings.md)<br/>